 4. Apply or chat to a Course and Careers Advisor

 You’re pretty much set to go and apply for that course you’ve been eyeing off.
-And if you have any questions, contact one of our Course and Careers Advisors.
+And if you have any questions, contact one of our Future Student Advisors.
 They’re here to support you, making the process as easy and as possible.

 Life as a mature aged student

 At Torrens University, we want to support your leap of faith into pursuing further education, whether you’re a career changer, career enhancer or chasing a dream.
 Here are our top tips to help ensure you enjoy the academic journey.

 Flexibility and choice are key for adult learners, who often have more commitments to contend with than recent school leavers.
 Understanding this, we offer personalised options in:

 - Courses ranging from undergraduate to postgraduate, short courses and higher degree research, from Interior Design to Business to Nursing

 - Delivery modes including online, on-campus or a combination of both

 - Varying workloads such as full time, part time or accelerated, allowing you to complete a course at your pace.